Y-Xiang-hub/Y-Xiang-hub.github.io/_pages/experience.md

 ======

 * Student Wenwen Zheng, China University of Geosciences, *Undergraduate Thesis* - **A Graph Neural Network-based Method for Analyzing Abnormal Behaviors of Bitcoin Addresses**
-* Student Shiyuan Feng, China University of Geosciences, *Undergraduate Thesis* - **A Machine Learning- and Motivation Analysis-based Approach for Analyzing the Abnormal Behaviors of Bitcoin Addresses**
+* Student Shiyuan Feng, China University of Geosciences, *Undergraduate Thesis* - **A Machine Learning- and Motivation-based Approach for Analyzing the Abnormal Behaviors of Bitcoin Addresses**

 Intership